 2) Assess the Leader’s Resume

-For any managerial position, there is a set of competencies that lay the foundation of a good manager.
+In any managerial position, there is a set of competencies that lay the foundation of a good manager.
 Leadership takes center stage where an effective leader ensures your projects don’t get delayed, you don’t miss deadlines, and employee morale stays high.
 Evaluate the candidate’s resume based on these points:

-a) Experience at a Managerial Level
+A) Experience at a Managerial Level

 Hiring an individual who has had experience at a managerial level will help create and sustain a culture of accountability and be able to provide a compelling vision to motivate employees at an individual level.

-b) Awards and Achievements
+B) Awards and Achievements

 Leaders are often awarded and recognized for their efforts and hiring an individual who has a proven track record of achievements unveils characteristics of self-motivation and the need to work productively.
 Additionally, leaders show loyalty and stay with their organization since they know that their hard work is valued.

-c) Special Skills or Knowledge
+C) Special Skills or Knowledge

 You also need to be on the lookout for candidates with the right skills set and knowledge that ensures they can take on managerial positions.
 The following skills are a must-have in an administrative level candidate: